pascal-schindlmeier/interview-transcription-diarisation/README.md

 # Interview Transcription & Diarisation Pipeline

 A Python-based CLI tool that transcribes German-language `.m4a` interview recordings into readable, speaker-annotated text using **WhisperX** and **pyannote.audio**.
-It includes optional word alignment, speaker diarisation, and outputs in both `.txt` and `.json` formats.
+It includes word alignment, speaker diarisation.

 ## Features